Bill Anderson (American football, born 1921)

-William Heatherington Anderson (January 26, 1921 – April 1984) was an American professional football end who played one season in the National Football League (NFL) for the Yanks.
-He played college football for West Virginia.
+William Heatherington Anderson (January 26, 1921 – April 1984) was an American professional football player who was an end for one season in the National Football League (NFL) with the Yanks.
+He played college football for the West Virginia Mountaineers.

 Anderson was born on January 26, 1921, in Wheeling, West Virginia.
-He attended Triadelphia High School there before playing college football for University of West Virginia.
+He attended Triadelphia High School there before playing college football at the University of West Virginia.
 He was a letterman in 1943 before being drafted to serve in World War II.